LaMoldy/Meteor-Madness/README.md

-# final_project
+# Meteor Madness
-The final project for the Game Development and Data Structures course at Conestoga College.

-### KEY FILE PASSWORD: NJHT123
+Try to avoid the meteors and create new highscores.